2018 Mexican general election: Juntos Haremos Historia

 Juntos Haremos Historia (English: "Together We Will Make History") is the coalition composed of the National Regeneration Movement (MORENA), the Labor Party (PT), and the Social Encounter Party (PES).

 On 12 December Andrés Manuel López Obrador registered as the presumptive nominee for MORENA and submitted his resignation as party president.
-This is López Obrador's third presidential bid; the previous two attempts were with the PRD.
+This was López Obrador's third presidential bid; the previous two attempts were with the PRD.
 After the 2012 presidential election, López Obrador left the PRD to found MORENA.
-This is MORENA's first presidential election.
-Joining MORENA in the Juntos Haremos Historia coalition is the left-wing Labor Party and the right-wing Social Encounter Party.
+This was MORENA's first presidential election.
+Joining MORENA in the Juntos Haremos Historia coalition was the left-wing Labor Party and the right-wing Social Encounter Party.